FAQs Australian Supplier Payment Code

 The requirement to publish company policies and practices in place to comply with the Code means companies can be held publicly accountable for the commitments they make.

-If a company is continually violating its commitments under the Code then, for the sake of the integrity of the Code, the company may be asked to take further steps to comply, or withdraw as a signatory.
+If a signatory is continually violating its commitments under the Code then, for the sake of the integrity of the Code, the company may be asked to take further steps to comply, or withdraw as a signatory.